-Troy City School District has my permission to take photographs and/or video recordings of my child,
+Troy City School District has my permission to take photographs and/or video recordings of my child.

 Print Student's Name

-These photographs and/or video recordings may be used on the district website and in district publications for the 2016-2017 school term.
+These photographs and/or video recordings may be used on the district website and in district publications for the 2017-2018 school term.

 School

 Student's Grade

-Student's Homeroom Teacher
+Student's Homeroom

+Teacher

+Parent/Guardian

-Parent/Guardian Signature
+Signature

 Print Parent/Guardian's Name

 Date

+Grade

 ACKNOWLEDGMENT

+I,enrolled in

-I, enrolled in (Name of Student)
+(Name of Student)

+and my

-and my (Name of School)
+(Name of School)

-read, c that w (s)/guardian hereby acknowledge by our signature that we have received or had read to us, the forgoing Code of Student Conduct.
-We also acknow e understand that it applies to all students enrolled in Troy City School I sponsored activities and events, including but not limited to the following:
+parent(s)/guardian hereby acknowledge by our signature that we have received and read, or had read to us, the forgoing Code of Student Conduct.
+We also acknowledge that we understand that it applies to all students enrolled in Troy City Schools and school sponsored activities and events, including but not limited to the following:

-- Field trips

-- Clubs or organization meetings
+-Field Trips

+-Clubs or Organization Meetings

-- School groups representing the school system in all types of events
+-School Groups representing the school system in all types of events

-- Persons in or on any vehicle located on school property
+-Persons in or on any vehicle located on school property

-- Other school sponsored events including but not limited to athletic events (for baseball, basketball games, etc. on and off campus), dances, plays, etc.
+-Other school sponsored events including but not limited to athletic events (football, baseball, basketball games, etc., on and off campus) dances, plays, etc.

-(Signe d)(b
+(Signed)

 Student

+(Signed)

-(Signe d) Parent/Guardian
+Parent/Guardian

 Date: